 Read the Care Label

-Take a few minutes to read the care label to make sure that your fleece jacket is washable.
-Some may have trim that requires specific care.
+Read the care label to make sure your fleece jacket is washable.
+Some jackets may have trim that requires specific care.

 Choose a Detergent